 Acid reflux (otherwise known as heartburn) is more than just a minor health concern.
 People who live with chronic heartburn can experience serious discomfort, to the point that they have trouble eating and can’t sleep at night.
 Here are some natural ways to ease—or erase—acid reflux symptoms.

-“There are many different causes of heartburn,” says Dr. Brad Jacobs, MD, and chair of Pharmaca’s Integrative Health Advisory Board.
+“There are many different causes of heartburn,” says Dr. Brad Jacobs, MD, formerly of Pharmaca’s Integrative Health Advisory Board.
 An important one to keep in mind, he says, is anxiety or stress.
 “That can increase your production of acid in the stomach and thus increase your chances of having heartburn.”
 That’s why he tells his patients experiencing heartburn to try and reduce anxiety or stress through meditation, yoga or anything else that will help calm and center them.

 Different foods and eating behaviors can also aggravate heartburn.
 “You want to avoid things like alcohol and caffeine that can relax the sphincter between the stomach and esophagus,” says Dr. Jacobs.
 Other foods, such as tomatoes, can have the same effect.
 Because each person’s trigger foods are different, it’s a good idea to work with a health care professional to identify which foods might be causing the problem.
 Dr. Jacobs also encourages patients to avoid large meals toward the end of the night, since lying down on a full stomach can increase the chances of reflux.